jacobwilliams/PCHIP/README.md

 PCHIP, a Fortran package for piecewise cubic Hermite interpolation of data.
+This is a modern Fortran update of the code in the SLATEC library.

 ### Description